Pat Crowley: Career

 She appeared as leading lady for both James Garner and Roger Moore in the same episode of Maverick, titled "The Rivals", a 1958 reworking of Richard Brinsley Sheridan's 1775 comedy of manners play.
 This was the only episode starring both Garner and Moore.
-Remarkably, she was billed in some Maverick episodes as "Patricia Crowley" and others as "Pat Crowley".
+She was billed in some Maverick episodes as "Patricia Crowley" and others as "Pat Crowley".

 She starred from 1965 to 1967 as Joan Nash in the NBC-MGM television sitcom Please Don't Eat the Daisies, based on the 1957 book by Jean Kerr and the 1960 Doris Day/David Niven film of the same name.
-In 1975-1976, she played Georgia Cameron on the Joe Forrester television series.
+In 1975–1976, she played Georgia Cameron on the Joe Forrester television series.